 Any person who believes she or he has been subjected to discrimination on the basis of disability may file a grievance under this procedure.
 It is against the law for Hesston College to retaliate against anyone who files a grievance or cooperates in the investigation of a grievance.

-- The respective vice president (or her/his designee) shall conduct an investigation of the complaint.
+- The associate academic dean or the vice president of Student Life shall conduct an investigation of the complaint.
 This investigation may be informal, but it must be thorough, affording all interested persons an opportunity to submit evidence relevant to the complaint.
-The Section 504 Coordinator will maintain the files and records of Hesston College relating to such grievances.
+The disability services coordinator will maintain the files and records of Hesston College relating to such grievances.

-- The respective vice president will issue a written decision on the grievance no later than 30 days after its filing.
+- The associate academic dean or the vice president of Student Life will issue a written decision on the grievance no later than 30 days after its filing.

 - The availability and use of this grievance procedure does not prevent a person from filing a complaint of discrimination on the basis of disability with the U.S. Department of Health and Human Services, Office for Civil Rights.

-Hesston College will make appropriate arrangements to ensure that persons with disabilities are provided other accommodations, if needed, to participate in this grievance process.
-Such arrangements may include, but are not limited to, providing interpreters for the deaf, providing audio versions of material for the blind, or assuring a barrier-free location for the proceedings.
-The Section 504 coordinator will be responsible for such arrangements.
-At Hesston College the Section 504 coordinator is the ACCESS Lab coordinator.
+Hesston College will make every attempt to provide appropriate arrangements to ensure that persons with disabilities are provided accommodations to participate in the grievance process.
+The disability services coordinator will be responsible for such arrangements.
+At Hesston College, the Section 504 coordinator is the Disability Services and Access Lab coordinator.